Apollo 12: Launch

-With President Richard Nixon in attendance, the first time a current U.S. president had witnessed a crewed space launch, as well as Vice President Spiro Agnew, Apollo 12 launched as planned at 11:22:00 on November 14, 1969 (16:22:00 UT) from Kennedy Space Center.
+With President Richard Nixon in attendance, the first time a sitting U.S. president had witnessed a crewed space launch, as well as Vice President Spiro Agnew, Apollo 12 launched as planned on November 14, 1969, from the Kennedy Space Center at 16:22:00 UTC (11:22 am EST, local time at the launch site).
 This was at the start of a launch window of three hours and four minutes to reach the Moon with optimal lighting conditions at the planned landing point.
 There were completely overcast rainy skies, and the vehicle encountered winds of 151.7 kn during ascent, the strongest of any Apollo mission.
 There was a NASA rule against launching into a cumulonimbus cloud; this had been waived and it was later determined that the launch vehicle never entered such a cloud.
 Had the mission been postponed, it could have been launched on November 16 with landing at a backup site where there would be no Surveyor, but since time pressure to achieve a lunar landing had been removed by Apollo 11's success, NASA might have waited until December for the next opportunity to go to the Surveyor crater.

 Lightning struck the Saturn V 36.5 seconds after lift-off, triggered by the vehicle itself.
 The static discharge caused a voltage transient that knocked all three fuel cells offline, meaning the spacecraft was being powered entirely from its batteries, which could not supply enough current to meet demand.
 A second strike at 52 seconds knocked out the "8-ball" attitude indicator.
 The telemetry stream at Mission Control was garbled, but the Saturn V continued to fly normally; the strikes had not affected the Saturn V instrument unit guidance system, which functioned independently from the CSM.
 The astronauts unexpectedly had a board red with caution and warning lights, but could not tell exactly what was wrong.